chris-twiner/scalesXml/README.md

 _Warning_ local file based sites do not work in Chrome, use Firefox or IE in preference.

-!YourKit has been used to great effect in the creation of scales-xml:
+YourKit has been used to great effect in the creation of scales-xml:

-!YourKit is kindly supporting open source projects with its full-featured Java Profiler.
+*YourKit* is kindly supporting open source projects with its full-featured Java Profiler.
-!YourKit, LLC is the creator of innovative and intelligent tools for profiling Java and .NET applications.
+*YourKit*, LLC is the creator of innovative and intelligent tools for profiling Java and .NET applications.
 Take a look at !YourKit's leading software products:
 [YourKit Java Profiler](http://www.yourkit.com/java/profiler/index.jsp) and [YourKit .NET Profiler](http://www.yourkit.com/.net/profiler/index.jsp).